 We have extensive experience in the production, clinical development and launch of recombinant coagulation factors including.

-Through the acquisition of Calimmune, Inc. CSL is now focused on the development of ex vivo haematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.
+Through the acquisition of Calimmune Inc., CSL is focused on the development of ex vivo haematopoietic stem cell (HSC) gene therapy which has the potential to offer a significant advantage to patients suffering from currently incurable genetic diseases.

-The technology also has the potential to be used in treatments for a wide range of other rare diseases that would complement our business, including those within the company’s current product portfolio.
+The technology has the potential to be used in treatments for a wide range of rare diseases that would complement our business, including those within the company’s current product portfolio.